11 Sep The Two Skin Complaints Dermatologists are Treating the Most Right Now

 There’s no cure for rosacea, but there are certainly treatments to reduce the flareups beyond avoiding triggers (because sometimes you just need a quarantine drink!).
 Different treatments work better for different clients, but some of the best approaches to rosacea include chemical peels, facials, and intense pulsed light (IPL) therapy.

 How your skin (and rosacea) respond to treatments can also change throughout your life and the seasons.
-A skilled esthetician works with you to determine the best approaches taking into account your skin response and the time of year.
+A skilled aesthetician works with you to determine the best approaches taking into account your skin response and the time of year.
 A combination treatment is usually the best approach so that the rosacea is being tackled and soothed from various angles.
 Changing your at-home skin care regimen to a strictly medical-grade product lineup is also a good idea.
 That’s why we offer an online shop where you have exclusive access to the best products.

-No matter what your skin care concerns are, keep in mind that it’s usually a dual medical and esthetic issue.
+No matter what your skin care concerns are, keep in mind that it’s usually a dual medical and aesthetic issue.
 Call Refined MD today at (408) 688-2082 to learn more about acne, rosacea, and much more.